How Far Is 300 Feet? 15+ Things That Are 300 Feet Long

 Horseshoe Falls plunges 167 feet into the roaring waters below, while the American Falls reaches an impressive height of 176 feet.
 Together, they create a breathtaking spectacle that draws millions of visitors each year.

-As you gaze down into the rapid-filled gorge, the combined vertical drop approaches a staggering 300 feet, a height that evokes comparisons to iconic structures like the Statue of Liberty or a 30-story building.
+As you look down into the gorge filled with rushing water, you see a drop of nearly 300 feet.
+This height is similar to the Statue of Liberty or a 30-story building.

-But what does 300 feet look like?
-Imagine the vertical drop of a 30-story building, with water tumbling over the precipice at a rate of approximately 750,000 gallons per second, creating a thunderous roar that can be heard from miles away.
+What does 300 feet look like?
+Picture the drop of a 30-story building, with water spilling over at about 750,000 gallons per second, making a loud noise that you can hear from miles away.

 Big Ben